-ADEM has set its short and long term goals of this IUP to align with EPA's strategic goals and objectives FY 2022-2026 EPA Strategic Plan.
+ADEM has set its short- and long-term goals of this IUP to align with EPA's strategic goals and objectives FY 2022-2026 EPA Strategic Plan, specifically Goal #5, to ensure clean and safe water for all communities and Objective 5.2 to protect and restore waterbodies and watersheds.
 The Office of Water has identified specific measures that address the strategic goals and objectives outlined by EPA in its strategic plan.
 A basis for each goal in this program IUP has been identified.
 These references ensure that all of the specific commitments made by the State are properly correlated to the strategic goals and objectives of the Agency.